 Medium teams tend to have three to four mobile app security analysts.
-This group handles business-critical apps that require testing at each and every build, which could occur daily.
+This group handles organization-critical apps that require testing at each and every build, which could occur daily.

 And a larger team typically includes at least five mobile app security analysts that continually test numerous mobile apps and updates on a regular basis.
 Typically, this team’s sole responsibility is app testing because the organization develops a large volume of apps that they release or update frequently.